wHAteverYou-66/curly-journey/README.md

 I'm actively sharing my journey and technical insights on LinkedIn.
 Here are some highlights:
 - 🏆 500+ Professional Connections
-- 📝 5 Published Articles with 10K+ Views
 - 📜 10+ Certifications in Data Science, Web Development, and Cloud Computing
 - 🤝 20+ Endorsements for Python, C#, and Web Development